bnelair/best-toolbox/projects/slow_wave_detection/readme.rst

                     mean_frequency, median_frequency, mean_bands, relative_bands
                 ]

-            # region Save the data to a pickle file for debugging and preparing the data
+            # region Save the data to a mat file for debugging and preparing the data
-            # import pickle
+            # from scipy.io import loadmat
             #
             # data = {
             #     'fzcz': fzcz,